The first thing you need to backpack through Europe is a backpack—shocking, I know.

 On the other hand, traditional suitcases and duffle bags can be inconvenient because they’re difficult to carry long distances.
 Wheeled suitcases aren’t well suited for Europe’s crowded streets, narrow train aisles, stairs, and cobblestones.

-There are three main styles of travel backpacks — top loading, front loading and suitcase-style.
+There are two main styles of travel backpacks — top-loading and front-loading.

-This style of backpack has a single opening at the top that is closed by a drawstring and covered by a protective flap.
-These bags were originally designed for mountain/back country hikers but many European travelers also use them.
+Top-loading backpacks have a single opening at the top that is closed by a drawstring and covered by a protective flap.
+These bags were originally designed for mountain/backcountry hikers, but many European travelers also use them.

 - No Zippers For Main Compartment: You can stuff a lot of stuff in your backpack without worrying about breaking a zipper.

-- More Waterproof: Less chance of water getting into the bag.
+- More Waterproof: The top closure means there is less chance of water getting into the bag.

-- Lighter: Top-loading packs tend to be lighter weight.
+- Lightweight: Top-loading packs tend to be lighter weight.

-- Difficult To Pack/Unpack: Since everything is loaded from the top it makes it difficult to get to stuff on the bottom of you bag.
-You basically have to take out everything to get to stuff that isn’t on top.
+- Difficult To Pack/Unpack: Since everything is loaded from the top, you basically have to take everything out of the bag to access your stuff.
 This can be somewhat alleviated if you pack your bag in a specific manner but it is still a hassle.

-- Lots of Straps: All the straps can get caught and ripped off in the conveyor belts at the airport.
-Make sure all the straps are tied away.
+- Lots of Straps: These hiking-style backpacks have a lot of straps that can easily get caught and ripped off in the conveyor belts at the airport if you ever need to check your backpack.

-My favorite top-loading backpack is the Osprey Atmos 50.
+My favorite top-loading backpack is the Osprey Atmos.